Do I Need to Check My Tire Pressure More in Colder Weather?

-Tire pressure refers to the pounds per square inch of air in your tire when measured with a pressure gauge.
+Put simply, the tire pressure of a vehicle refers to the pounds per square inch (PSI) of air in the tires when measured with a pressure gauge.
 Underinflated tires are below the recommended tire pressure, while overinflated tires are above the maximum amount allowed.

-When your tires are overinflated, it’s typically because of warmer weather or a little too much air being added at the pump.
-When you overinflate your tires, the center of the tread will wear out first causing your ride to be uncomfortable.
+When your tires are overinflated, it’s typically because the air temperature is too warm, which causes the air molecules to expand inside your tire.
+You may also experience overinflation because you may have put a little too much air in when re-inflating your tires.
+When you do happen to overinflate your tires, the center of the tread will wear out first, causing your ride to be uncomfortable.
 Uneven wear on your tires will result in expedited wear-and-tear and a trip to your local mechanic for a replacement.

-Underinflated tires occur when not enough air is in the tire due to damages, punctures, leaks, or colder weather.
-When a tire is underinflated, drivers can end up paying more in gas due to decreased fuel mileage and uncomfortable driving experience.
+Like overinflated tires, underinflated tires can also occur due to the air temperature.
+However, this will typically only occur when temperatures drop close to or below freezing.
+Underinflated tires can also occur when there is not enough air in the tire due to damages, punctures or leaks.
+When a tire is underinflated, drivers can end up paying more in gas due to decreased gas mileage and uncomfortable driving experience.
 Continuing to drive with low pressure leaves drivers more vulnerable to tire blowouts that’ll need replacing to get back on the road.

 How Cold Weather Affects Tire Pressure